Fandom | Full Stack Software Engineer (Team Lead)

 - Rolled out WordPress as a Service (Laravel+Webpack+WP) for a fast-to-market editorial solution

-- Make decisions based on data and run A/B tests to validate ideas
+- Data driven development executing A/B tests to validate ideas

 Fireman Creative | Full Stack Software Engineer